CuCreekCo/JLJDScheduleView/README.md

-JLJDScheduleView
+iOS Calendar Schedule View for iOS (iPad)
 ================

-iOS Calendar Schedule View is a scheduling assistant view much like Microsoft Outlook's scheduling assistant view.
+JLJDScheduleView is an iOS scheduling assistant view similar to Microsoft Outlook's scheduling assistant view.

 It displays a table of resources (people, places, things) on the left and a horizontally scrollable day view on the right.
 The day view shows the day title and columns of hours in the day.
-When a resource has a scheduled item a block is displayed in the hour column:
+When a resource has an event on the visible day, the event is blocked out:

 ![Schedule View iOS Widget](https://s3.amazonaws.com/jljdavidson/JLJDScheduleView/JLJDScheduleView.png "Schedule View iOS Widget")

+The schedule view supports user touches on resource event blocks and the hour column header.
+It delegates these actions to your view controller.

+**This widget is alpha.
+I'd love help improving it!**  It needs these improvements:
+* Support vertical scrolling on the resource table
+* Object reuse on the day view horizontal scrolling
+* Automatically retrieve events as the day view is scolled beyond the initial start and end date bounds
+* Get rid of the initWithFrame and use autolayout
+* Testing, testing, testing, and testing!

 How To Use
 ================
 Link or copy the JLJDScheduleView code into your Xcode project.

-Declare the scheduel view in your controller interface
+Declare the schedule view in your controller interface
 ------------------------------------------------------

     #import <Foundation/Foundation.h>
     #import "JLJDScheduleView.h"

     @class JLJDScheduleView;

     @interface MyScheduleViewController :
           UIViewController<JLJDScheduleViewDelegate>

     @property (nonatomic, strong) JLJDScheduleView *scheduleView;

     @end

 Load the schedule view in your controller implementation
 --------------------------------------------------------
-In your view controller, load the schedule view

     - (void)loadView {
        [super loadView];

       NSDate *docketDate = [[[JWorksDataController
              appDelegateJWorksDataController] jworksDocket] docketDate];

        /* Set up the JLJDScheduleView.
 First, set the scrollable schedule view's start and end date ranges.
 Then add resources (person, places, things) to the view using a mock buildResourceScheduleList method. */

       /* Set the start date to 2 days ago */
       NSDate *startDate = [docketDate
         dateByAddingTimeInterval:60 * 60 * 24 * -2];
       /* Set the end to date to 7 days in the future */ NSDate *endDate = [docketDate
         dateByAddingTimeInterval:60 * 60 * 24 * 7];

       [self setScheduleView:[[JLJDScheduleView alloc]
            initScheduleViewStarting:startDate ending:endDate
            withResourceList:[self buildResourceScheduleList]
            withFrame:CGRectMake(0, 0, 701, 393)
            scrollToDate:docketDate]];
       [[self scheduleView] setDelegate:self];
       [self setView:[self scheduleView]];
     }

-In your view controller, create the delegate methods.
+In your view controller implementation, implement the delegate methods.

     /*